roosemberth/karuiwm/README.md

 It is based on [dwm](http://dwm.suckless.org/) and inspired by [xmonad](http://xmonad.org/).

+This WM is currently in an early development state and has only been tested on Arch Linux - expect crashes!
+Bug reports and feature requests are welcome.

+In the unlikely case there is any need for support, visit
+<code>irc.freenode.net#karuiwm</code>.

 build
 -----

 karuiwm requires Xlib and Xinerama to be installed on the system.
-It is also highly recommended to install dmenu, since some workspace-related actions rely on it.

 This will create the binary <code>karuiwm</code>: